 Melvyn Bragg was born in the historic border city of Carlisle and raised in the small Cumbrian town of Wigton.
 He is also the author of several other books based in the region, including The Hired Man, Kingdom Come, and Cumbria in Verse.

 Discover the legend of the Maid with your own visit to one of our cottages around Buttermere.

 Alfred Wainwright is the go-to author for Lake District walkers.
 His seven-volume Pictorial Guide to the Lake District Fells is the definitive work detailing walks up 214 fells in the Lake District.
 As if that isn’t enough, he wrote over 40 other books, including the original guide to the coast to coast walk, the 192-mile distance footpath devised by the man himself.

 Originally born in Lancashire, Wainwright began his love affair with the Lake District at the age of 23 when he first visited Windermere for a walking holiday with his cousin.
 Moving to the town of Kendal in 1941, he remained there for the rest of his life, starting work on the Pictoral Guide in 1952 and working on it meticulously for the next 13 years.

 Wainwright’s books covered the whole of the Lake District, but why not grab yourself a copy of the first in his Pictoral Guide series, and explore the Western Fells?
 Take a look at our cottages in the area.

 Have you been inspired by the location?
 Head over to our cottage search page to book your own inspiring holiday.
-Don't forget to pick up a book or two from our friends at Penguin Books.

 You may also be interested in: